Meta Pool, Module 1 – First steps on liquid staking

 To withdraw your funds from Meta Pool using Delayed Unstake:

-- Enter the amount of NEAR you want to unstake and click ‘Start delayed unstake’ button.
+2. Enter the amount of NEAR you want to unstake and click ‘Unstake‘ button.

-3. You’ll see a notice informing you of the approx. waiting times.
-Review and confirm.
+1. You’ll see a notice informing you of the approx. waiting times.
+Review and confirm by clicking on Unstake.

-4. You’ll be prompted to Authorize the transaction on the NEAR wallet.
-Click Authorize.
+1. You’ll be prompted to Authorize the transaction on the NEAR wallet.
+Click Confirm.

 Delayed unstake affects the network performance due to the extra time required to remove the delegated $NEAR tokens